-And finally, having reached ideal maturation (presuming 8+ years), pull those 107-entry-proof barrels and resurrect Wild Turkey Kentucky Spirit – Jimmy Russell’s classic 101-proof, single-barrel bourbon from Jimmy Russell’s classic 107-barrel-entry proof.
+And finally, having reached ideal maturation (presuming eight years), pull those 107-entry-proof barrels and resurrect Wild Turkey Kentucky Spirit – Jimmy Russell’s classic 101-proof, single-barrel bourbon from his classic 107-barrel-entry proof.
 And a bonus?
 Bottle it without chill filtration.

 How Will it Be?

-All said and done these are just ideas.
+At the end of the day, these are just ideas.
 I could be completely wrong about Kentucky Spirit’s future.
 Honestly, there’s a big part of me that hopes I am.
 Maybe there’s a place for it as-is?
-Surely there’s choice barrels that fall below 110 proof making them ineligible for Russell’s Reserve Single Barrel.
+Surely there’s choice bourbon barrels that fall below 110 proof making them ineligible for Russell’s Reserve Single Barrel.
 Probably not many, but possibly enough to warrant keeping Kentucky Spirit around.
 And then there’s the recent wave of Camp Nelson barrels, which I’ve found handle dilution notably well.
 It’s possible those and other uniquely profiled barrels justify the need for a continued Kentucky Spirit.
 Maybe.